 Inland a few minutes, anchoring Squaw Valley–Alpine Meadows ski mecca, the Resort at Squaw Creek overlooks the entire valley and snowy peaks topping out at 9,000+ feet.
 A hot chocolate and s’mores bar, and blazing space heaters, are lined up all winter at the fire pit outside of Sandy’s Pub by a photogenic, frozen waterfall.
 You can earn your s’mores here by skating on the (guests only) ice rink; and by cross-country skiing, sledding or snowshoeing in the meadows, right from the on-site Nordic Center.
 Then hunker down with a toddy in front of the massive lobby fireplace.

-In Squaw Valley Village, shoppers and diners cozy up to outdoor fires and live music entertains on weekends, while enclosed tram cars whisk skiers and sightseers up to High Camp at 8,200 feet to ski, ice skate, explore the Winter Olympic museum or just to gape at the panoramic views of Sierra Nevada peaks and the gleaming lake.
+In Squaw Valley Village, shoppers and diners cozy up to outdoor fires and live music entertains on weekends, while enclosed tram cars whisk skiers and sightseers up to High Camp at 8,200 feet to ski, ice skate, explore the Winter Olympic Museum or just to gape at the panoramic views of Sierra Nevada peaks and the gleaming lake.
 In the village, a busy gathering spot at Plumpjack Squaw Valley Inn is the indoor, open fire feature in the bar –– yes, indoors.
 And, another reason to come here is the S’more Cheesecake, topped with caramelized, homemade marshmallows.

 World-famous for glitzy casinos, the neon-lit city of South Lake Tahoe is home to the sprawling Ski Heavenly, which is accessed from smack in the middle of downtown.
 A must-do for first-timers is a heart-stopping 2.4-mile glide on the Heavenly Mountain Gondola up to the observation deck at 10,000+ feet, for birds-eye views of Lake Tahoe on one side and the dark forest of Desolation Wilderness and Nevada’s vast Carson Valley on the other.
-Back on terra firma, across the street from Heavenly Village, Ten Crows eatery at the just-opened Hotel Becket has an outdoor bar with fire features, complete with a hot chocolate bar and the makings for s’mores.
+Back on terra firma, across the street from Heavenly Village, Ten Crows eatery at the Hotel Becket has an outdoor bar with fire features, complete with a hot chocolate bar and the makings for s’mores.
 Accommodations are either minimalist or updated rustic, with old barn doors and furnishings crafted of reclaimed Douglas fir from a Nevada mine shaft (prettier than it sounds).
 The resident Bernese Mountain dog, Remington, loves to take guests on walks in the snow.

 On the south end of town, Fireside Lodge B&B has an enormous tree trunk atop the colossal fireplace in the Old-Tahoe-style, knotty pine-paneled, memorabilia-cluttered Gathering Room.
 Guests who can tear themselves away from the river rock fireplaces in their family suites can enjoy complimentary wine and cheese while their kids enjoy the game room and toasting marshmallows on the deck.

-High above downtown, the Ridge Tahoe Resort is a quiet aerie with zowie views from the rooftop hot tub and from just about everywhere on the property, from the indoor and outdoor swimming pools, from the balcony of your condo and the Skier Express chairlift that zips guests right to Heavenly ski slopes, and from the Bear Trap Lounge, where happy hour revelers are warmed by the fire.
+High above downtown, the Ridge Tahoe Resort is a quiet, multi-story aerie with zowie views from the rooftop hot tub and from just about everywhere on the property, from the indoor and outdoor swimming pools, from the balcony of your condo and the Skier Express chairlift that zips guests right to Heavenly ski slopes, and from the Bear Trap Lounge, where happy hour revelers are warmed by the fire.

 Hotel Becket, 4003 Lake Tahoe Blvd., South Lake Tahoe, 800 738-7477.
 The newest of Joie de Vivre boutique hotels, across the street from Heavenly Village, indoor/outdoor bar with fire pits, private beach access; 167 sleek, contempo-style or woodsy-style guest rooms.